Use of banned substance ‘not intentional‘: Jo Moore represents rugby player before the National Anti-Doping Panel - Jul 2019

 Jo is keen to develop her practice in coronial law and inquests.
 She has appeared on a pro bono basis for AvMA in a seven-day inquest, representing the family of Owen Widlake, a newborn baby who died following a period in Neonatal Intensive Care on the Isle of Wight.
 The Coroner made a Report to Prevent Future Deaths in relation to multiple failures in the neonatal unit, both individual and systemic, which came to light during the inquest.

-Jo is currently instructed by the Government Legal Department in the Kenya Emergency Group Litigation (the ongoing ‘Mau Mau’ litigation) during which she has gained considerable personal injury and human rights experience.
+Jo was instructed by the Government Legal Department in the Kenya Emergency Group Litigation (the ‘Mau Mau’ litigation) during which she gained considerable personal injury and human rights experience, with a special focus on colonial legislation and limitation.

-Jo has appeared on a pro bono basis in appeals against the Department for Work and Pensions’ assessment of Personal Injury Payment (PIP) entitlement.
-Working with the Free Representation Unit, she has successfully represented appellants in both the First-Tier Tribunal and Upper Tribunal (Administrative Appeals Chamber).
+She has appeared on a pro bono basis in appeals against the Department for Work and Pensions’ assessment of Personal Injury Payment (PIP) entitlement, successfully representing appellants in both the First-Tier Tribunal and Upper Tribunal.

-During her pupillage at 1COR, Jo worked on a wide variety of public law cases.
-She drafted submissions to the Supreme Court on a costs issue, produced written draft observations for the European Court of Human Rights on behalf of the United Kingdom, and researched and drafted advice on the merits of proposed judicial review applications.
+During her pupillage at 1COR, Jo worked on a wide variety of public law cases including drafting submissions to the Supreme Court and producing written observations for the European Court of Human Rights on behalf of the UK.

 Jo was trained by the Bar’s leading sports law junior, during which time she assisted in a number of sports matters, including an IP case for Sky Sports and the England and Wales Cricket Board, an employment dispute regarding a football manager, a football shirt sponsorship dispute and a public law claim in relation to the policing of football grounds.
 She attended a number of disciplinary anti-doping hearings and has experience of FA Rule K arbitrations and other player/agent regulatory and contractual issues.